Exohayvan/atsuko/README.md

 *Uptime collection was somewhat broken until 03/03/2024 at 1:10 AM EST*

 *Uptime is set as a check every 10th minute (Ex.
 1:00am, 1:10am, 1:20am...
-5:30am and so on), if bot is able to connect to discord API it counts bot as online and records it*
+5:30am and so on), if bot is able to connect to discord API it counts bot as online and records it.*

 ## Disclaimer: Bot is going through a slash command update.
 As commands are being converted they may disappear from the help command and the ! prefix will no longer work for said command.